gitbls/1piboot/README.md

 * If there are other custom scripts that you want to run at first boot, name them in the format `0nn-something.sh` (e.g., 001-domything.sh) and place them in this same directory.
 These scripts will run during firstboot as root, so there is no need to use sudo anywhere in them.
 The 3 digits in the filename can be used for ordering the script execution (lower to higher).

-* You can inhibit some of the 0*-*.sh custom scripts from being copied to the SD card by prepending a "." to the front of the name.
+* You can inhibit a 0*-*.sh custom script from being copied to the SD card by prepending a "." to the front of the name.
 For example, `mv 030-disable-rsyslog.sh .030-disable-rsyslog.sh`.

 There are a couple of custom script examples in this github.
 You can use all or none of them, as desired.